SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

 Additionally, this tutorial will help you learn some basics of computer vision and robot control methods in ROS.

 Demonstration video:
-Please watch the videos below to get an idea of what is expected to be achieved by this tutorial.
+Please watch the videos below to get an idea of what you can expect to achieve from this tutorial.

 <https://www.youtube.com/watch?v=ZyD-bbF6ts4>